 - MaximBet Casino

 Of these, High 5 Casino is a weird inclusion, as it is purely a play-money social casino at the moment.
 However, it appears on the Pennsylvania Gaming Control Board’s list of companies that have applied for an operator license in the state, suggesting that it has plans to enter the real money space.

 New Jersey allows a whopping five online skins per retail casino license, and there are nine of those.
 That and its relatively friendly taxation and licensing policies have made it the natural launchpad for most newcomer brands looking to get their feet wet in the US.

 In 2021 alone, New Jersey saw the arrival of the following new online casinos:

 - Betway Casino

 - Tipico Casino

-There is are several more launches still expected to come before the year is out:
+There are several more launches still expected in the near future.

 - LeoVegas Casino